treeman/jonashietala/drafts/goals.markdown

 # Larger life goals

-1. Start consultancy business
+1. Start consultancy business/better job
-1. Buy and take care of a dog
+1. (Buy and take care of a dog)
-1. Get a new apartment
+1. (Get a new apartment)

 # New goals for sprint 2017